-Based in Los Angeles, Kjersti Flaa is an award winning journalist and multimedia producer.
-Originally from Norway, she has been covering American entertainment, lifestyle, fashion, and trends for all her homeland’s major newspapers and magazines since 2007.
+Located in Los Angeles, Kjersti Flaa is an award winning journalist and versatile multimedia producer.

-She is the Founder and Creative Director of Content Now TV, a production company based in Los Angeles.
-She produced 130 episodes of the short form entertainment series Hollywood Stories for Scandinavia’s biggest streaming network VIAPLAY in 2018.
-The show was sold to over 40 countries.
-In 2019 she produced and directed Social Media Killed the Movie Star, a star studded pop culture docutainment.
+Flaa is the Founder and Creative Director of the LA based production company Content Now.
+She produced 130 episodes of the short form entertainment series Hollywood Stories for Scandinavia’s biggest streaming platform VIAPLAY.
+The show was sold to 40 countries.

 Flaa has consistently stood at the forefront of her native Norway’s entertainment landscape, with a prominent role as the principal celebrity interviewer for the esteemed entertainment show on TV2 since 2007.
 Her influence also extends to her contributions to leading newspapers and magazines, including VG, Dagbladet, DN, D2, NRK, Aftenposten and KK.
 She’s lent her talents to international platforms, producing captivating entertainment segments for Entertainment Tonight (MBC Arabic) from 2013 to 2017.
 Moreover, her role as the Hollywood correspondent for SBS and Shownieuws TV in Holland from 2012 to 2018 has solidified her status as an industry insider.